Crusades after the fall of Acre, 1291–1399: The end of Outremer

-When the Eighth Crusade ended in 1270, the Mamluks were free to continue to ravage Syria and Palestine.
+When the Eighth Crusade ended in 1270, the Mamluks were free to continue to assert complete control over Syria and Palestine.
 The Frankish fortresses soon fell, and the last major expedition of Lord Edward's Crusade failed to free Jerusalem.
 Mamluk sultan Baibars had defeated the Crusaders and continued his quest to drive the Franks from the Holy Land.
 At the Second Council of Lyon in 1274, Gregory X preached a new crusade to an assembly which included envoys from both the Byzantine emperor Michael VIII Palaiologos and the Mongol Ilkhan Abaqa, as well as from the princes of the West.
 Many among the Western nobility took the cross.
 But Gregory X died on 10 January 1276, and there was to be no crusade.

 Because of civil strife throughout Europe and the Crusader states, Baibars was able to pursue his ambitions without the threat of Western intervention.
 He led a raid into Armenian Cilicia, sacking the cities of the plain and later invading the Seljuk Sultanate of Rûm.
 He did not long survive his Anatolian invasion, dying in Damascus on 1 July 1277.
 As he was the greatest enemy to Christendom since Saladin, there was rejoicing throughout the Holy Land and Europe at the news of his death.
 His successor was an emir named al-Mansûr Qalawun who would soon turn his attention from intrigue in Cairo to attack the Franks.

 Henry II of Cyprus was crowned King of Jerusalem in Tyre on 15 August 1286, but soon returned to Cyprus.
 His brother Amalric of Tyre remained as constable.
 Amalric overthrew his brother on 26 April 1306, but was murdered on 5 June 1310.
 After a brief interlude, Henry was restored to power and served until 1324.

 Open warfare began off the Syrian coast between the Pisans and the Genoese.
 The Grand Masters Jean de Villiers and Guillaume de Beaujeu brokered a tentative peace to allow free passage for shipping.
 Lattakieh had not been impacted by this conflict but Syrian merchants had been complaining to Qalawun about sending their goods to a Christian port.
 Lattakieh was the last remnant of the Principality of Antioch and was not covered by the truce signed after the Siege of Tripoli.
 Qalawun attacked the town and on 20 April 1287, the garrison surrendered, with no relief coming from Christian forces in the area.

 The death of Gregory X resulted in a series of popes––Innocent V, Adrian V, John XXI, Nicholas III, Martin IV, Honorius IV––that were never able to mount an expedition to the East.
 When the lengthy 1287–1288 Papal Election concluded, Nicholas IV became the new pontiff on 22 February 1288 and immediately wanted to begin a new crusade.
 In the meantime, Qalawun looked at the situation in Tripoli as an excuse to break his truce with Tripoli and would soon move his army into Syria.